 Conversational AI that assists with triage and documentation for urgent care and telehealth encounters.

 Makes it less awkward for teens to bring up sensitive health issues with their doctors using self-destructing messages.

 Voice assistant that answers questions about patients based on electronic health record data.

-Application that sorts radiology reports based on urgency of the findings using a classifier.
+Sorts radiology reports based on urgency using a machine learning classifier.

-Chatbot that helps teens practice dealing with cyberbullies in a safe environment while providing feedback and encouragement to improve confidence.
+Chatbot that helps teens practice dealing with cyberbullies in a safe environment.